Exciton-Polariton Dynamics in Multilayered Materials

-where $\tilde{q}_{n} = \frac{1}{{\mathcal{S}}}\sum_m {q}_{n,m} \sin^2(k\cdot y_m)$.
-Therefore, exciton-polariton dynamics effectively interact with the collective phonons $\tilde{q}_{n}$ that are delocalized over all the layers.
-Importantly, the $\tilde{q}_{n}$ distribution is much narrower than the distribution of ${q}_{n,m}$ effectively exhibiting a phonon fluctuation synchronization in multilayered materials.
-This phonon fluctuation synchronization can also be viewed as an effective reduction in temperature (shrinking the thermal distribution of the phonons) leading to enhanced coherent transport of exciton-polaritons.
+where $\tilde{q}_{n} = \frac{1}{{\mathcal{S}}}\sum_m {q}_{n,m} \sin^2(k_z z_m)$.
+Note that we do not make such assumption when performing any numerical calculations.
+Therefore, exciton-polariton dynamics effectively interact with the collective phonon fluctuations $\tilde{q}_{n}$ that are delocalized over all the layers.
+Importantly, the $\tilde{q}_{n}$ distribution is much narrower than the distribution of ${q}_{n,m}$, effectively exhibiting a phonon fluctuation synchronization in multilayered materials.
+This phonon fluctuation synchronization effect can also be viewed as an effective reduction in temperature (shrinking the thermal distribution of the phonons), leading to enhanced coherent transport of exciton-polaritons (see the SI for more details).

-Fig.\ref{fig2_vgs}f presents the distribution of the excitonic on-site energy compared to the multilayered material.
-Due to the fluctuation synchronization discussed above, the fluctuations in the effective excitonic on-site energy $\tilde {\epsilon}_n = {\epsilon}_0 + \gamma \tilde{q}_{n}$ in the collective bright layer is much less compared to the on-site energies ${\epsilon}_n = {\epsilon}_0 + \gamma {q}_{n}$ in the single-layer scenario.
-As a result, the exciton-polariton propagation is enhanced as hopping between neighboring sites is easier, which is schematically illustrated in Fig.\ref{fig2_vgs}g-h.
+Fig.\ref{fig2_vgs}f presents the distribution of the excitonic on-site energy in single layer materials compared to the multilayered materials.
+Due to the phonon fluctuation synchronization effect discussed above, the fluctuations in the effective excitonic on-site energy $\tilde {\epsilon}_n = {\epsilon}_0 + \gamma \tilde{q}_{n}$ in the collective bright layer {of multilayer materials} is much less compared to the on-site energies ${\epsilon}_n = {\epsilon}_0 + \gamma {q}_{n}$ in the single-layer scenario.
+As a result, the exciton-polariton propagation is enhanced as the exciton hopping between neighboring sites is easier, which is schematically illustrated in Fig.\ref{fig2_vgs}g-h.

-To test our phonon fluctuation synchronization hypothesis, in Fig.~\ref{fig2_vgs}i, we perform quantum dynamical simulations in multilayered materials by sampling the phonons in a constrained fashion, i.e. ${q}_{n,m}(t = 0) = {q}_{n,1}(t = 0)$, such that the initial position of a phonon at a site $n$ is the same regardless of the layer.
-As a result, $\tilde{q}_{n} = {q}_{n,1}$, which means that the fluctuations experienced by the collective bright layer in a multilayered material is the same as in the single-layer material.
+To test our phonon fluctuation synchronization hypothesis, in Fig.~\ref{fig2_vgs}i, we performed mixed-quantum-classical simulations in multilayered materials by sampling the phonons in a constrained fashion, i.e. ${q}_{n,m}(t = 0) = {q}_{n,1}(t = 0)$, such that the initial position of a phonon at a site $n$ is the same regardless of the layer index.
+As a result, $\tilde{q}_{n} = {q}_{n,1}$, which means that the fluctuations experienced by the collective bright layer in a multilayered material are the same as in the single-layer material.
 The group velocities presented in Fig.~\ref{fig2_vgs}i show that the dynamics of the multilayered material under constrained sampling are identical to the single-layer material, corroborating our phonon fluctuation synchronization hypothesis.